About An Economic Eclipse:

 Shifting Toward a Sustainable Future by Eliminating Waste

 An Economic Eclipse: Shifting Toward a Sustainable Future by Eliminating Waste, formerly titled Coming Full Circle, is a #1 best-seller in Green Business on Amazon!
-The book explores the use of business as an institution to spearhead waste reduction in the daily lives of individuals.
-Specifically, it explores strategies that business leaders can adopt to harmonize their work with the circular economic movement and zero-waste ideology.
+The book explores business as a connective institution to spearhead waste reduction in the daily lives of individuals and the daily operations of industry.
+Additionally, it explores strategies that business leaders can adopt to harmonize their work with the circular economic approach and zero-waste ideology.

-I wrote this book because in the midst of the pandemic, I had a lot of time to reflect on my daily habits and the environmental consequences accompanying them.
-As I watched my trash bin filling up day by day, I became frustrated by my own consumerism, and sought a way to decrease my environmental impact.
+I wrote this book because in the midst of the pandemic, I had a lot of time to reflect on my daily habits and the planetary consequences accompanying them.
+I had been studying environmental science for years, yet I felt like my lifestyle contradicted the values I had adopted whilst learning about natural resource conservation.
+As I watched my trash bin filling up day by day, I became frustrated by my own capitalistic tendencies, and sought to educate others on this subject.

 My hope is that, in reading this book, you will discover the potential of social entrepreneurship, and how the corporate world can be a driver of positive change, rather than a parasitic drain on sustainability.
-In this book, I hope to instill in you the same sort of passion and excitement that I have for zero-waste.
-Ultimately, I want you to see this book as a tool to help you become more conscious of your daily consumption habits and the waste that comes from them: from how they’re designed to how they’re disposed of.
+I hope to instill in you the same sort of passion and excitement that I have for zero waste, using these stories as tools to scrutinize the products you choose to buy: from how they’re designed to how they’re disposed of.